8 min read

 • How to Avoid:

-• Highlight all conditions: As you read, make a mental or physical note of every constraint.
+• Highlight all conditions: As you read, note every constraint.

-• Verify your answer: After solving, double-check that your final answer satisfies all the initial conditions.
+• Verify your answer: After solving, check that your final answer satisfies all the initial conditions.

-Trap: You might treat x and y as continuous variables and use calculus or properties of parabolas to find that x=y=3.5 maximizes x*y, yielding 12.25.
+Trap: You might treat x and y as continuous variables and find that x = y = 3.5 maximizes x × y, yielding 12.25.

 4. Calculation Errors and Rushing

-While not strictly a "trap" in design, rushing through calculations can lead to simple arithmetic mistakes that have an equivalent "distractor" answer choice.
+While not a designed "trap," rushing through calculations can lead to simple arithmetic mistakes that match a distractor answer choice precisely.

-• The Trap: Transposing numbers, misplacing a decimal, making an error in addition/subtraction/multiplication/division, or performing operations in the wrong order.
+• The Trap: Transposing numbers, misplacing a decimal, or performing operations in the wrong order.

 • How to Avoid:

-• Write out steps: Avoid doing too much in your head, especially under pressure.
+• Write out steps: Avoid doing too much in your head under pressure.

-• Estimation: Before calculating precisely, estimate the answer.
-If your calculated answer is wildly off your estimate, you've likely made a mistake.
+• Estimate first: Before calculating precisely, estimate the answer.
+If your result is wildly off your estimate, you've likely made a mistake.

 5. Falling for Distractor Answers

-Test writers are masters at crafting incorrect answer choices that seem plausible if you make a common mistake.
-These are called "distractors."
+Test writers craft incorrect answer choices that seem plausible if you make a common mistake.

-• The Trap: Your incorrect intermediate result or a common misunderstanding of a concept leads you directly to one of the provided answer choices.
+• The Trap: Your incorrect intermediate result leads you directly to one of the provided answer choices, making a wrong answer feel right.

 • How to Avoid:

-• Work backward: If you're unsure, or if your answer matches an option but you doubt your method, try working backward from the answer choices to see if they fit the problem.
+• Work backward: If your answer matches an option but you doubt your method, try working backward from the answer choices to verify.

-6. Not Testing All Cases (Especially in Data Sufficiency/Quantitative Comparison)
+6. Not Testing All Cases in Quantitative Comparison

-These question types are specifically designed to test your ability to consider all possibilities.
+Quantitative Comparison is specifically designed to test your ability to consider all possibilities, not just confirm one.

 • How to Avoid:

-• Look for counter-examples: Actively try to break the statement or relationship.
+• Look for counter-examples: Actively try to break the relationship.
 Can you find values that make it true and values that make it false?
-If so, it's not sufficient or cannot be determined.

-• Think broadly: Consider integers, fractions, positive/negative numbers, zero, large/small numbers, and irrational numbers unless restricted.
+• Test broadly: Consider integers, fractions, positive and negative numbers, zero, and large values unless restricted.

-• For Quantitative Comparison: Try to make Quantity A greater, then try to make Quantity B greater.
+• Use the two-direction test: Try to make Quantity A greater, then try to make Quantity B greater.
 If you can do both, the answer is "The relationship cannot be determined."

-Trap (for statement 1): You might assume x and y are positive and conclude x > y from x^2 > y^2.
+Trap: Assuming x and y are positive and concluding x > y from x² > y².

 7. Confusing Similar Concepts

-Some mathematical terms and formulas are very similar, making it easy to mix them up under pressure.
+Some mathematical terms and formulas are close enough to mix up under pressure.

-• The Trap: Swapping permutation and combination formulas, confusing mean with median or mode, using the wrong area formula (e.g., for perimeter), or misapplying exponent rules.
+• The Trap: Swapping permutation and combination formulas, confusing mean with median or mode, or misapplying exponent rules.

 • How to Avoid:

-• Create flashcards: If certain pairs of concepts frequently trip you up, write them down and differentiate them clearly.
+• Create contrast cards: If certain pairs of concepts frequently trip you up, write them side by side and differentiate them explicitly.

 General Strategies to Sharpen Your Trap-Spotting Skills

-Avoiding GRE Quant traps is less about memorizing a list of tricks and more about developing a disciplined and analytical approach to problem-solving.
+Avoiding GRE Quant traps is less about memorizing a list of tricks and more about developing a disciplined analytical approach.

-2. Review Mistakes Thoroughly: A mistake is a learning opportunity.
-Keep an error log where you note the problem, why you got it wrong, and the correct approach.
-This helps you identify recurring patterns in your own thinking that lead to traps.
+2. Review mistakes thoroughly.
+Keep an error log noting the problem, why you got it wrong, and the correct approach.
+This helps you identify recurring patterns in your own thinking.

 Conclusion